harshit-s11/Plant-Species-Classification-Transfer-Learning/README.md

-# House Plant Species Classification using Transfer Learning
+# 🌿 Plant Species Classification using Transfer Learning

-A deep learning-based image classification system that identifies different species of house plants from images using transfer learning.
-The project leverages TensorFlow and Keras to build, train, fine-tune, and evaluate a convolutional neural network capable of accurately classifying plant species.
+A deep learning-based image classification system that identifies house plant species from images using **Transfer Learning** with TensorFlow and Keras.
+The project demonstrates an end-to-end computer vision workflow, including data preprocessing, model training, fine-tuning, evaluation, and prediction.

 ---

-## Overview
+## 📖 Overview

+Plant species identification is an important application of computer vision in agriculture, horticulture, and botanical research.
+This project leverages a pretrained Convolutional Neural Network (CNN) to accurately classify different house plant species from images.

-This project demonstrates an end-to-end deep learning workflow for image classification.
-It includes data preprocessing, dataset cleaning, model training, fine-tuning, evaluation, and prediction using a pretrained convolutional neural network.
+The notebook covers the complete deep learning pipeline—from dataset preparation and augmentation to transfer learning, model fine-tuning, performance evaluation, and prediction on unseen images.

-The model is trained on a dataset containing images of various house plant species and predicts the species of an input plant image.

 ---

-## Features
+## ✨ Features

-- Dataset cleaning and preprocessing
+- Image dataset preprocessing and cleaning
-- Automatic train, validation, and test dataset creation
+- Automatic training, validation, and test dataset creation
-- Data augmentation for improved generalization
+- Data augmentation for improved model generalization
 - Transfer learning using a pretrained CNN
-- Fine-tuning of the pretrained model
+- Fine-tuning for higher classification accuracy
 - Performance evaluation using accuracy and loss metrics
-- Prediction on unseen plant images
+- Prediction on new plant images
-- Visualization of training history
+- Training history visualization
+- End-to-end implementation in Jupyter Notebook

 ---

-## Technologies Used
+## 🛠️ Tech Stack

 - Python
 - Jupyter Notebook